ashleve/lightning-hydra-template/README.md

 A clean and scalable template to kickstart your deep learning project 🚀⚡🔥<br>
 Click on [<kbd>Use this template</kbd>](https://github.com/hobogalaxy/lightning-hydra-template/generate) to initialize new repository.

-This template tries to be as general as possible.
-You should be able to easily modify behavior in [train.py](train.py) in case you need some unconventional configuration wiring.

-*This template is work in progress.* <br>
-*Suggestions are always welcome!*
+*This template is work in progress.
+Suggestions are always welcome!*

 </div>
 <br>